Chart Color Schemes

 South Lismore has shown very soft population growth performance across periods assessed by AreaSearch

 As of February 2026, the estimated population of the suburb of South Lismore is around 1,665.
-This figure reflects a decrease from the 2021 Census count of 1,775 people, indicating a reduction of 110 individuals (6.2%).
-The current population estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, which resulted in an estimated resident population of 1,654.
-This level of population density translates to approximately 227 persons per square kilometer, suggesting ample space for further development.
-Overseas migration has been the primary driver of population growth in South Lismore during recent periods, contributing around 87.0% of overall population gains.
+This figure reflects a decrease of 110 people since the Census in 2021, when the population was reported as 1,775.
+The current estimate is based on AreaSearch's validation of new addresses and examination of ABS data from June 2024, which shows a resident population of 1,654.
+This results in a density ratio of 227 persons per square kilometer.
+Population growth was primarily driven by overseas migration, contributing approximately 87.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population